Key takeaways

 Idempotency keys: the single biggest win

 Of every payment incident we’ve triaged in 20 years, roughly one in three traces back to missing or misapplied idempotency.
-Double charges, subscription double-starts, duplicate emails on checkout retries — all variants of the same bug: the client or a proxy retried a POST and the server processed it twice.
+Double charges, subscription double-starts, duplicate emails on checkout retries.
+All variants of the same bug: the client or a proxy retried a POST and the server processed it twice.

 Webhook reliability: signatures, replay, dedup